amyqnguyen/VaccTracker/README.md

 ### Public

 Patients can register with their personal information through oAuth and securely provide their information to the clinic.
-Once they are notified that vaccines are available, they will be able to book an appointment to receive their vaccine.
+Once vaccines are available, they are notified and will be able to book an appointment to receive their vaccine.

 ### Clinics